Skip to main content

 Filming for A Bridge Too Far in Deventer.
 Soldiers crossing the bridge on 18 May 1976 (Photo by Rob Mieremet, Anefo and the National Archives)

-A wide-ranging programme The exhibition is accompanied by a series of storytelling sessions.
+The exhibition also features a series of storytelling sessions (in Dutch).
 Eyewitnesses are invited to share photographs, documents, film clips and personal anecdotes.
-To mark the fiftieth anniversary of ‘A Bridge Too Far’, a special publication about the – according to some – sleepy provincial town that quite by chance became part of an international film adventure and gratefully let itself be swept along by it is a must.
-The programme also includes a special city walk that takes visitors past various film locations in Deventer.
+To mark the fiftieth anniversary of ‘A Bridge Too Far’, a special (Dutch) publication about the – according to some – sleepy provincial town that became part of an international film adventure quite by chance.
+The programme also includes a special city walk (in Dutch/with English flyer) that takes visitors past various film locations in Deventer.

 Activities